-The staging was completed by placing the victim's shotgun on the body (Figs. 6 and 7A), which occurred after game warden McDonald left the scene.
-The victim's shotgun was not used in this homicide because 1) no spattered blood/tissue was detected on the shotgun or within its bore at the muzzle and 2) the victim's head position was within a 10 to 15 cm (4 to 6 inches) of the truck door window when shot.
-Even if this distance was as much as 30 cm (12 inches), it would still not allow for the positioning of the shotgun in the suicidal or accidental (e.g., Fig. 16A) discharge of the shotgun, given the shot trajectory in the victim's head.
+The staging was completed by placing the victim's shotgun on the body (Figures 6 and 7A), which occurred after game warden McDonald left the scene.

+The victim's shotgun was not used in this homicide because no spattered blood/tissue was detected on the shotgun or within its bore at the muzzle.

+The victim's head position was within 20 to 26 cm (8 to 10 inches) of the truck door window when shot.
+Even if this distance was as much as 30 cm (12 inches), it would still not allow for the positioning of the shotgun in the suicidal or accidental (e.g., Figure 16A) discharge of the shotgun.
+Given the shot trajectory in the victim's head, the shotgun's recoil at discharge would have projected it away from the body.

 The 12 gauge casing shell could have been transferred from assailant's shotgun to the victim's shotgun.
 This homicide reconstruction predicts that the casing in the victim's shotgun was fired by another shotgun (unless a casing was left in the shotgun from a previous discharge by the victim).
-Examination of the firing pin and breach-face marks on the 12 gauge shotgun casing recovered from the victim's shotgun and comparison to test-fired casings from that shotgun might show that the casing remaining in the shotgun was not fired by that shotgun.
-The firearm
+Examination of the firing pin and breachface marks on the 12 gauge shotgun casing recovered from the victim's shotgun and comparison to test-fired casings from that shotgun might show that the casing remaining in the shotgun was not fired by that shotgun.
+The firearm examiner's report did not have a toolmark examination of the 12 gauge shotgun casing found in the victim's shotgun.

-Fig. 16.
-(A) Graphic of the Billey Joe Johnson "accidental" death scenario presented to the George County Grand Jury, which showed an incorrect shot trajectory (red line).
-(B) The corrected graphic of the trajectory of the shot from the shogun discharge; the shot was from left to right and upward from the mouth or in terms of shotgun discharge origin, the trajectory of the near contact discharge was downward from the left ear to the mouth.
-Because the shot was penetrating, there was massive blowback.
+Figure 16.
+A. Graphic of the Billey Joe Johnson "accidental" death scenario presented to the George County Grand Jury, which showed an incorrect shot trajectory (simulated by the red line).
+B. Trajectory at 1: The suicide scenario where the shotgun muzzle was inserted into the victim's mouth and discharged.
+The exit wound is at the left side of the victim's head in this scenario.
+Trajectory at 2: The corrected graphic of the trajectory of the shot from the shogun discharge; the shot was from left to right and upward from the mouth or in terms of shotgun discharge origin, the trajectory of the near contact discharge was downward from the left ear to the mouth.